jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_macros_signed.rs` - Demonstrates a simple example of adding a vba project to an xlsm file.

+* `doc_note_add_author_prefix.rs` - Demonstrates adding a note to a
+  worksheet cell.
+This example turns off the author name in the note.

+* `doc_note_new.rs` - Demonstrates adding a note to a worksheet cell.

+* `doc_note_reset_text.rs` - Demonstrates adding a note to a worksheet cell.
+This example reuses the Note object and reset the test.

+* `doc_note_set_author.rs` - Demonstrates adding a note to a worksheet cell.
+This example also sets the author name.

+* `doc_note_set_background_color.rs` - Demonstrates adding a note to a
+  worksheet cell.
+This example also sets the background color.

+* `doc_note_set_visible.rs` - Demonstrates adding a note to a worksheet cell.
+This example makes the note visible by default.

+* `doc_note_set_width.rs` - Demonstrates adding a note to a worksheet cell.
+  This example also changes the note dimensions.

 * `doc_properties_checksum1.rs` - Create a simple workbook to demonstrate
   the changing checksum due to the changing creation date.